cnguyen-uk/An-Introduction-to-HTML/README.md

 ### Naming

-If words in ID and class names require separation, then it should be done using *kebab-case*, i.e. with a hyphen `-`, rather than an underscore `_`.
+All code, and by extension names, should be in lowercase (with the exception of strings).
+In particular, ID and class names should be written in *kebab-case*, i.e. any word separation should be done with a hyphen `-`.

 ## Elements and Structure